Place To 31/3/1965

 County of Middlesex

 Former county.
-It became a shire in the 10th century, but most of the area was lost to the County of London with the passing of the Local Government Act of 1888.
-It officially ceased to exist in 1965 when it was absorbed into Greater London, so presumably, the Hogarth plaque was erected before then.
+It became a shire in the 10th century, but much of the area was lost to the County of London with the passing of the Local Government Act of 1888 that came into effect on 21 March 1889.
+It officially ceased to exist in 1965 when the majority of it was absorbed into Greater London, so presumably, the Hogarth plaque was erected before then.
 The name however is still widely used in addresses.

 Comments are provided by Facebook, please ensure you are signed in here to see them